In this article, you will learn how to play FLAC on iPhone without converting music beforehand. There’s no iTunes or third-party converters involved.

 So, no quality losses, the same purity of sound.
 WALTR 2 helps you transcode FLAC to ALAC on-the-fly.
 As a result, your iOS 11 device will play it with ease.

-As a music lover, I cannot go anywhere without my headphones and an iPhone.
+As a music lover, I just can't go anywhere without my headphones and an iPhone.

-Also, I appreciate my time, so I have always wanted to make the transferring process faster.
+Also, I appreciate my time, that's why I've always wanted to make the transferring process faster.

 Since I’ve found out about FLAC, I wanted most of the music on my iPhone to be of better quality.